lbl-srg/soep/doc-design/source/useCases.rst

 Related Requirements         n/a
 ---------------------------  ---------------------------------------------------
 Goal in Context              A user wants to model an AHU in OpenStudio
-                             using component models of OpenStudio Model library, and add custom control.
+                             using component models of the
+                             OpenStudio Model Library, and add custom control.
 ---------------------------  ---------------------------------------------------
 Preconditions                Preconfigured system model of the AHU
-                             exist in the OS Model Library.
+                             exist in the OpenStudio Model Library.

                              Controls component exist in the Modelica Buildings library.